 Your child’s long-term outlook will depend greatly on the severity of the rib deformities and whether they are part of a condition associated with other medical issues or risks.

 Long-term outcomes for children undergoing VEPTR surgery are generally good.
-The late Robert M. Campbell, Jr., MD, who was an orthopaedic surgeon at CHOP, created the first expandable rib in 1988.
+The late Robert M. Campbell, Jr., MD, who was an orthopedic surgeon at CHOP, created the first expandable rib in 1988.
 CHOP’s extensive research surrounding VEPTR, stemming from Dr. Campbell’s leadership, showed a 70 percent survival rate as a result of VEPTR surgery in the Jeune’s syndrome population, as opposed to 20 percent without intervention.

 Why Choose CHOP?